epfml/disco/docs/TASK.md

 ## 2) Procedure for adding a custom task

-In order to add a new custom task to Disco.js, we need to have defined a `TaskProvider` which need to implement two methods:
+In order to add a completely new custom task to Disco.js using our own code (such as for data loading, preprocessing etc), we need to defined a `TaskProvider` which need to implement two methods:
    * `getTask` which returns a `Task` as defined [here](../discojs/discojs-core/src/task/task.ts), the `Task` contains all the crucial information from training to the mode
    * `getModel` which returns a `Promise<tf.LayersModel>` specifying a model architecture for the task